maheshvnit/logmailer/README.md

   - your mail is separated in **chapters** which are stacked on each other e.g. `"Summary" -> "Errors" -> "Warnings" -> "Logs" (StandardChapters)`
   - you can adjust **which mail recipient can see which chapters**, e.g. the manager is only allowed to see the (custom) chapter `"Management Summary"`
   - you can adjust that a specific **mail recipient only gets an email if a certain chapter is not empty**, e.g. I only want to receive an email personally if there is at least one error in the `"Errors"` chapter
+- 1.0
+  - just an announcement, that logmailer is production ready! no code changes! you can update without any problems
 - ideas for the future
   - logmailer runs in a **separate process** which is *independent* to the original process
   - I would be happy to read your ideas